Top Places to Stop on the Charlotte Light Rail

-Whether you’re a light rail regular or newbie, here's where to eat, drink and explore near each of the 26 stations along the LYNX Blue Line.
+Whether you’re new to the light rail system or a regular rider, here's where to eat, drink and explore near each of the 26 stations along the LYNX Blue Line.

 by Kristen Moore